 When our boys marched home from WWII, they brought some interesting stuff back with them.
-Down South, #1 was the realization that “darker folk” were just like them, just as brave, resourceful, etc. This was the crack that finally widened enough to corrode the odious Jim Crow era some twenty years later.
+Down South, #1 was the realization that “darker folk” were just like them!, every bit as brave, resourceful, etc. This was the cultural crack that began to corrode the odious Jim Crow edifice from within, and helped topple it some twenty years later.
 (Be patient, gay-marriage supporters.)

 Another exotic thing the Southbound grunts brought back was a hearty Greek salad dressing, bursting with garlic and onions.
 It ain’t French.
 It ain’t Thousand Island.
 What it is, is what you call your “comeback.”
 Different cities in the Deep South actually have their own specific versions of this elixir, but the following is the actual recipe of “Kumback” a la Jackson, Mississippi, still served today at spots like the Mayflower, the Elite, the Cherokee, the Crechale’s (but I kid Bob Crechale), etc.